cocos/cocos-docs/en/animation/animation-editor.md

 #### Changing the animation timeline scale

-If the developer feels that the **Animation Editor** display is too small and needs to scale it down so that more keyframes are displayed within the editor, Just simply scroll the mouse wheel in either **Animation Timeline** and **Animation Properties Keyframe Preview** to scale the timeline up or down.
+If the developer feels that the **Animation** panel display is too small and needs to scale it down so that more keyframes are displayed within the editor, Just simply scroll the mouse wheel in either **Animation Timeline** and **Animation Properties Keyframe Preview** to scale the timeline up or down.

 ![scale](./animation-editor/scale.gif)